nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 ![Favourite Class Diagram](images/FavouriteClassDiagram.png)

-The Favourite class uses the FileReader and FileStorage classes to read and write carpark IDs to a .txt file so that user favourited carparks can be saved locally and retrieved even after the user exits the application.
+The `Favourite` class uses the `FileReader` and `FileStorage` classes to read and write carpark IDs to a `favourite.txt` file so that user favourited carparks can be saved locally and retrieved even after the user exits the application.

+It contains the following attributes:

+- `favouriteList` - An ArrayList of favourited carpark IDs.
+- `fileStorage` - A FileStorage object that helps to write to `favourite.txt`.
+- `directory` - A String that contains the directory of `favourite.txt`.
+- `file` - A String that contains the name of the file, in this case 'favourite.txt'.

 It implements the following operations:

-- updateFavouriteList() - Reads in data from favourite.txt file and saves it to this object.
+- `updateFavouriteList()` - Reads in data from favourite.txt file and saves it to this object.
+- `ensureValidity()` - Checks if all carpark IDs inside an ArrayList are valid carparks in a CarparkList.
-- writeFavouriteList() - Writes all favourite carpark IDs to favourite.txt file.
+- `writeFavouriteList()` - Writes all favourite carpark IDs to favourite.txt file.
+- `getFavouriteList()` - Static method that returns an ArrayList of favourited carpark IDs.
-- showList() - Returns the carpark IDs of all favourited carparks in a string.
+- `getFavouriteListString()` - Returns a string of all favourited carpark IDs and their lot availability.

-The favourite feature is implemented using the FavouriteCommand Class.
+The favourite feature is implemented using the `FavouriteCommand` class.

-It uses the Favourite class to update the favouriteList and to write to the favouriteList.
+It uses the `Favourite` class to update and write to `favouriteList`.

 It implements the following operations:

+- `execute()` - Main method to execute different favourite methods based on user input.
-- setFavourite() - Inserts a carpark into the favourite list.
+- `setFavourite()` - Inserts a carpark into the favourite list.

-The unfavourite feature is implemented using the unfavouriteCommand Class.
+The unfavourite feature is implemented using the `UnfavouriteCommand` class.

-It uses the Favourite class to update the favouriteList and to remove favourited carparks from  the favouriteList.
+It uses the `Favourite` class to update and remove favourited carparks from `favouriteList`.

 It implements the following operations:

+- `execute()` - Main method to execute different unfavourite methods based on user input.
-- setUnfavourite() - Removes a carpark from the favourite list.
+- `setUnfavourite()` - Removes a carpark from the favourite list.

-Given below is an example of how the Favourite class is used to perform favourite / unfavourite operations:
+Given below is an example of how the various classes are used to perform favourite / unfavourite operations:

 Step 1.
-On startup, the Favourite is initialised with a directory and file path to the file that contains data, and a favouriteList attribute.
-The Favourite class calls `updateFavouriteList()` shortly after to populate its ArrayList with the carpark IDs in the file.
+On startup, `Favourite` is initialised.
+The main programs calls `loadFavourite()` which calls `updateFavouriteList()` and `writeFavouriteList()` shortly after to populate and validate its ArrayList with the carpark IDs in the file.

 Step 2.
 The user executes `favourite 1` to favourite the carpark with carpark ID `1`.
-The command is passed to the Parser class which returns a Command with value `FAVOURITE`.
+The command is passed to the Parser class which returns a Command with value `FAVOURITE` to the main program.
+The main program then calls `executeCommand()` which calls `execute()` from the `FavouriteCommand` class.
-The main program first checks if the second argument in the command is equal to `list`.
-If so, the main program calls `showList()` and passes it output to the Ui class for printing.
-Else, the main program checks if there exists a carpark with carpark ID `1` by calling `findCarpark()` from the CarparkList class, which throws `NoCarparkFoundException` if no carpark was found.
-`setFavourite()` is then called to add the valid carpark ID into `favouriteList`, which searches `favouriteList` for any identical carpark IDs and throws `DuplicateCarparkException` if found, to prevent addition of duplicates.
-`1` is then added into `favouriteList` and `setFavourite()` calls `writeFavouriteList()` which overwrites data from `favouriteList` to the favourites file.
+It first checks if the second argument in the command is equal to `list`.
+Since this is false, `execute()` checks if there exists a carpark with carpark ID `1` by calling `isCarparkValid()` from the `CarparkList` class.
+If the carpark ID is valid, information about the carpark is retrieved from the `findCarpark()` method and `setFavourite()` is then called to add the valid carpark ID into `favouriteList`, which searches `favouriteList` for any identical carpark IDs and throws `DuplicateCarparkException` if found, to prevent addition of duplicates. `1` is then added into `favouriteList` and `setFavourite()` calls `writeFavouriteList()` which overwrites data from `favouriteList` to `favourite.txt`.

 > Note: If any exception is thrown, `1` will not be added into `favouriteList`, and `writeFavouriteList()` will not be
 > called, hence preserving the validity of the carpark IDs.

 Step 3.
-The user executes `favourite 2` to favourite the carpark with carpark ID `2`.
-Same as Step 2.
+The user executes `favourite 2 3 4` to favourite the carparks with carpark ID `2`, `3` and `4`.
+Execution is
+similar to Step 2, except now `execute()` will repeat the execution for each additonal carpark ID provided, skipping over the invalid carpark IDs.

 Step 4.
 The user realises he/she made a mistake and wants to unfavourite the carpark with carpark ID `2`, and executes `unfavourite 2`.
 The command is passed to the Parser class which returns a Command with value `UNFAVOURITE`.
-The main program calls `setUnfavourite()`, which first checks if `favouriteList` contains an entry that matches `2`, and throws `NoCarparkFoundException` if none is found.
+The main program calls `executeCommand()` which calls `execute()` from the `UnfavouriteCommand` class. `execute()` checks if there exists a carpark with carpark ID `2` by calling `isCarparkValid()` from the`CarparkList` class.
+If the carpark ID is valid, `setUnfavourite()` is called, which first checks if `favouriteList` contains an entry that matches `2`, and throws `NoCarparkFoundException` if none is found.
 Next, `2` is removed from `favouriteList` and `setUnfavourite()` calls `writeFavouriteList()` which overwrites data from `favouriteList` to the favourites file.

 Step 5.
 The user wants to view all favourited carparks and executes `favourite list`.
 The command is passed to the Parser class which returns a Command with value `FAVOURITE`.
-The main program calls `showList()` this time as the second argument in the command is `list`.
-The `showList()` method uses StringBuilder to format all the contents of `favouriteList` into a user-friendly string, and returns it for printing.
+The main program calls `executeCommand()` which calls `execute()` from the `FavouriteCommand` class.
+After checking if the second argument is equal to `list`, `updateFavouriteList()` and `writeFavouriteList()` are called to get and validate the most updated favourited carpark IDs before `getFavouriteListString()` is called.
+The carpark IDs and lot availability of all favourited carparks are then passed back to the main program in a `CommandResult` class.

 The following sequence diagrams shows how a favourite / unfavourite command works: